 As a leader, you should always be ready.
 Ready to wreak havoc and ready to turn around to save the company if the crisis wreaks havoc.
-To make sure that you always remain standing, you need to propose solutions and share your process and techniques that you would use to tackle the crisis.
+To make sure that you always remain standing, you need to propose solutions and share the process and techniques that you would use to tackle the crisis.

 Why?
 Because this will make sure that your company respects you and knows that their leader has them covered in any and every situation.

-The team members, when they will see that their leader will never waver, they will become more confident and productivity levels will increase to the point that if a crisis comes forth, the company will start to recover from the crisis and no damage would be done.
+The team members, when they will see that their leader will never waver, will become more confident and productivity levels will increase to the point that if a crisis comes forth, the company will start to recover from the crisis and no damage would be done.

 And all of this happens just because the leader never panics and never surrenders.

 We know that during this pandemic, the managers and the leaders have had a hard time communicating their leadership to the troops but to overcome this difficulty and address your virtual troops, you can use any communication tools like Slack or MS Teams to get your affairs in order.

 8. Leadership in Crisis Management – Planning is Essential

 As a leader, you need to have the most effective planning tools and execution processes for the course of action that was laid down by the company.
 To be successful in the ever-changing market you need to make speedy decisions and delegate the right amount of talent and troops to diffuse a situation.